anthonymashford/anthonymashford.github.io/_posts/2023-12-15-cool-access.md

 ## Summary

 The Azure NetApp Files cool-access tier is an excellent way for customers to save costs while maintaining enterprise-grade functionality for their file storage.
-By enabling standard volumes with cool access, customers can transparently store data more cost-effectively on Azure based on its access pattern, resulting in overall cost savings.
+By enabling standard volumes with cool access, customers can transparently store data more cost-effectively on Azure based on its access pattern, resulting in overall cost savings and making Azure NetApp Files pretty cool! 😎